Frequently Asked Questions

 - Extended Test-Taking Time

 - Individual Testing Room

 - Sign-Language Interpreter

 If you suspect that a student may benefit from services, you may be able to approach the student in a private setting and express concern about their performance.
-It could be that the student is under-prepared and may be able to benefit from some assistance at the Learning Center or other campus resource.
+It could be that the student is under-prepared and may be able to benefit from some assistance at the Learning Commons or other campus resource.
 It is acceptable to mention that there are free services available on campus for students with disabilities and provide the office contact information.
 Please note that at the postsecondary level, students must self-identify prior to services being initiated.

 Please refer the student to Accessibility Resources so we can ensure that the student is qualified to receive services.
 If we do not follow the proper procedures, we place ourselves at risk for legal action by giving services to students without documentation.
 A good question to ask is, “would I provide this accommodation to any student who asked?”
 If the answer is yes, it is probably not much of an issue.
 Again, our focus is on equal access.